 Practice makes perfect.
 There has never been a fire death in a school in Minnesota because the children practice getting out at least nine times a year.
 Do the same in your home and your chances of being a victim will significantly reduce.
 Plan an escape route for your whole family and agree on a meeting place so that you know that everyone is out.
 That is the first question firefighters will ask you when we arrive.

 The City of Ramsey has a full-time Fire Marshal who focuses on fire safety.
 These duties include

 - Fire Investigation

-Through investigation and inspection, we are able to see what our fire problem is and focus our education in this area.
+Through investigation and inspection, we can see our fire problem and focus our education in this area.
 Those at highest risk are children 14 and under, adults 65 and older, and firefighters.